Luxury 10 day tour of Ireland - Dublin, the West and South West of Ireland

 To complete your adventurous day, you’ll arrive at Kinsale Harbour and check in to Perryville House (or similar).
 It’s a sumptuous boutique guest house and you’ll admire the comfort of your deluxe room, coupled with a lovingly restored building that dates to 1820.
 There’s no compromise here!

 Cork to Killarney.
-The Wild Atlantic Way
+The Kingdom Awaits You.

 Your travels continue today and after breakfast, you’ll wave farewell to pretty Kinsale.